 Adult Education and Literacy Education (ABLE) staff are present in four of the six PA CareerLink® sites and have representation on the WDB and PA CareerLink® Operator Consortium.
 ABLE is provided by the Local Intermediate Units and Penn State Institute for the Study of Adult Literacy.
 ABLE programs provide services to out of school youth and adult learners seeking to improve their literacy and numeracy skills so as to obtain a Commonwealth Secondary School Diploma (GED® or HiSET®), obtain or retain employment, and/or transition to post-secondary.
+This includes providing services to English as a Second Language (ESL) learners based on customer needs.
 In addition to academic and workforce skills, the ABLE programs incorporate personal management, digital literacy, and financial literacy skills in its instruction.
-Learners have the support of a Case Manager who assists them in addressing barriers to attendance and success as well as their eventual transition to employment or post-secondary education.
+Learners have the support of a Case Manager who assists them in addressing barriers to attendance and success as well as their eventual transition to employment or postsecondary education.
 In addition, ABLE providers in the Central Region have partnered with Pennsylvania College of Technology, Advance Central PA, and WIOA Title I in the development of sector based integrated education and training curricula in healthcare and manufacturing and will continue to develop additional curricula to meet the needs of jobseekers with basic skills deficiencies.